arvigeus/AZ-204/Learning Path/App Service.md

 #### How it works

 The authentication and authorization module runs in the same sandbox as your application code.
-When it's enabled, every incoming HTTP request passes through it before being handled by your application code.
+When enabled, every incoming HTTP request passes through it before being handed to your application code.
 This module handles several things for your app:

-- Authenticates users and clients with the specified identity provider(s)
+- Authenticates users and clients with the specified identity provider
-- Validates, stores, and refreshes OAuth tokens issued by the configured identity provider(s)
+- Validates, stores, and refreshes OAuth tokens issued by the configured identity provider
 - Manages the authenticated session
 - Injects identity information into HTTP request headers